Alacritty vs. Kitty: Best High-Performance Linux Terminal

 Alacritty's clean, minimal interface with GPU-accelerated rendering

-Render quality is excellent.
-Alacritty’s GPU path stays steady under heavy output, and it stays snappy even when you run noisy commands.
-Common examples:
+Render quality is great.
+The GPU path stays steady under heavy output.
+Typing stays snappy even when loud commands flood the screen:

 journalctl -f